UNINETTSigma2/documentation/training/events/2022-05-best-practices-on-NRIS-clusters.md

 The Norwegian Research Infrastructure Services (**NRIS**) is offering a course for users of national HPC systems (Saga, Fram, Betzy).
-The two half days course is the follow up to the NRIS Hpc on-boarding course.
+The two half days course is the follow up to the {ref}`NRIS HPC on-boarding<training-2022-spring-onboarding>` course.
 We will focus on different aspects related to the everyday usage of HPC facilities in order to facilitate an valuable and productive framework to develop your research.
-These include best practices and trouble shooting, resource management, software installation, gpu computing with slurm and advanced user support
+These include best practices and trouble shooting, resource management, software installation, gpu computing with slurm and advanced user support.

 **Targeted Audience**: The course is aimed at students, researchers and employees who want to deepen their knowledge of the usage of HPC facilities.
-This is a follow-up course to the NRIS Hpc on-boarding course (although it is not a prerequisite).
+This is a follow-up course to the {ref}`NRIS HPC on-boarding<training-2022-spring-onboarding>` course (although it is not a prerequisite).
-If you are new to HPC, we highly recommend to sign up for the NRIS Hpc on-boarding course to benefit from this course.
+If you are new to HPC, we highly recommend to sign up for the {ref}`NRIS HPC on-boarding course<training-2022-spring-onboarding>` to benefit from this course.

 **The course is open to all users and free of charge, but registration is mandatory.**